Luxury jewelry created with ethically sourced materials.

 Both methods require extreme temperatures and mimic the pressure that occurs underground when traditional diamonds are formed.
 This blog post outlines the entire process start to finish of how lab diamonds are made.

-Lab diamonds vs real diamonds
+Lab diamonds vs natural diamonds

-On a molecular level, lab diamonds are identical to real diamonds.
+On a molecular level, lab diamonds are identical to natural diamonds.
 They sparkle and shine the same way, and are graded following the same guidelines, so you can use the same rules to choose a lab diamond as you would a real diamond.

 Which leads to the question we get often: Are lab diamonds real?